bevyengine/rfcs/implementation_details.md

 *Overwatch* [allows defensive abilities to mitigate compensated projectiles][7].
 AFAIK this is simple to do.
 If a player activates any defensive bonus, just apply it to all their buffered hitboxes.

-When a player is parented to another entity, which they have no control over (e.g. the player is a passenger in a vehicle), the non-predicted movement of that parent must be rewound during compensation to spawn any projectiles fired by the player in the correct location.
+When a player is the child of another, uncontrolled entity (e.g. the player is a passenger in a vehicle), the non-predicted movement of that parent entity must be rewound during lag compensation, so that any projectiles fired by the player spawn in the correct location.
 See [here.][8]

 ## Messages (RPCs)

 TODO

 Messages are good for sending global alerts and any gameplay mechanics you explicitly want modeled as requests.
-They can be unreliable or reliable.
+They can be unreliable ("Hey, spawn this particle effect!") or reliable. ("I want to buy 4 medkits.")
 You can also postmark messages to be processed on a certain tick like inputs.
 That can only be best effort, though.

 The example I'm thinking of is buying items from an in-game vendor.
 The server doesn't simulate UI, but ideally we can write the message transaction in the same system.
 A macro might end up being the most ergonomic choice.